navinthenapster/I.P-GeoWeather/README.md

 * http://ipapi.co/json - to find the geolocation of the ip
 * http://api.openweathermap.org/data/2.5/weather - to find the weather of that location

+**Disclaimer**
+   The API KEY will be expired on 4 Jan 2018.
+Kindly Subscribe to api.openweather to reuse it.
+The code is done for evalulation purpose, If any problem kindly wait for updates and you can contact me @ navininfantraj@yahoo.co.in